kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 - **Rejected**: Not approved (you'll receive feedback)
 - **Completed**: Purchase order created and processed

+### Deleting a Request

+- On the **New Request** page there is a delete (trash) button in the Action column.
+Clicking it shows a confirmation dialog.
+- If the request was saved on the server (created), the system will call the API to delete it and then remove it from the list.
+- If the request exists only locally (a draft or unsaved item), it will be removed from your list immediately after confirmation.

 ### 5.2 Viewing Your Purchase Requests

 **View All Your Requests:**